ve345/CS193HW1/SSH_Shortcut.md

 ![vim config](https://github.com/Purdue-CS193/CS193HW2/blob/master/Screenshots/vim_config.png)

 ### Step 3
 From here, you can create shortcuts.
 You can specify the hostname, username, port, and the private key.
-Here's how you would do for `data`:
+Here's how you would do for `data`: <br>
 ![config](https://github.com/Purdue-CS193/CS193HW2/blob/master/Screenshots/config.png)

 ### Step 4
-Now you can simply SSH into `data`:
+Now you can simply SSH into `data`: <br>
 ![ssh data](https://github.com/Purdue-CS193/CS193HW2/blob/master/Screenshots/ssh_data.png)

 If this doesn't work, try changing the permissions of the `config` file by: `chmod 600 ~/.ssh/config`